 If a loading order over the immovable assets of the debtor has been recorded with the Land Registry, a sale of it may be ordered if it’s necessary to cover the debtor’s dues.

-The debtor’s assets may be freeze before the judgment issue by applying some measures after the claim was registered to the Court but only under some special circumstances.
+The debtor’s assets may be frozen before the judgment issue by applying some measures after the claim was registered to the Court but only under some special circumstances.
 The immovable and movable properties can be part of the special seizure.

 There are no comments